Meet the incredible team at Motto Yoga

 I have a husband and four kids.
 It was no small feat finding time for myself on my mat, but I did it.
 I prioritized that time for myself (Yes!
 We can do that!) and it has changed my world.
 Coming to my mat, being aware of my body, my mind, my breath.
 Moving my body through the poses.
 Noticing how things change; somedays I improve and sometimes I regress.
 Some days everything is so hard.
 And somedays, I do my practice like a boss.
 (In my mind, at least!)
 You can never know how it will play-out when you step onto your yoga mat.

-I believe we are all our own best teachers; a good teacher will facilitate this innate awareness in others.
+I believe we are all our own best teachers; a good teacher will facilitate this innate awareness.
 I think everyone’s bodies and practices are different, and we are all coming to our mats for our own reasons.
 An awesome teacher, rockin’ playlist, clean studio, hot room, yoga squad, all of it is secondary to the simple act of just getting to your own mat for your practice.

 I started my yoga journey in 2008.
 I completed a 500-hour Yoga Alliance Teacher Certification program and have taught over 1,000 hours of classes.
 My passion is helping people feel good about themselves and understanding that we all can keep learning and growing; there is always room for more!